Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave

-They found the average opacities for the mixture of r-process elements to be $\kappa \sim$ 20 $-$ 30~cm$^2$ g$^{-1}$ for the electron fraction of $Y_e$ < 0.20, $\kappa \sim$ 3 $-$ 5~cm$^2$ g$^{-1}$ for $Y_e$ = 0.25 $-$ 0.35, and $\kappa \sim$ 1~cm$^2$ g$^{-1}$ for $Y_e$ = 0.40.
+They found the average opacities for the mixture of r-process elements to be $\kappa \sim$ 20 $-$ 30~cm$^2$ g$^{-1}$ for an ejecta component at the electron fraction of $Y_e$ < 0.20, $\kappa \sim$ 3 $-$ 5~cm$^2$ g$^{-1}$ for $Y_e$ = 0.25 $-$ 0.35, and $\kappa \sim$ 1~cm$^2$ g$^{-1}$ for $Y_e$ = 0.40.
 Since no values were specified for $Y_e$ = 0.20 $-$ 0.25, we performed a linear interpolation to obtain the opacity over those values.

 Radiation at the moment of the merger is initially blocked by the optically thick dynamical ejecta in the free zone, and by the post merger ejecta as well in the trapped zone.
 However, photons may eventually escape as the ejecta expands and cools, thus becoming optically thin.
 Thus, the magnetar radiation produced through the magnetic dipole luminosity $L_{\text{dip}}$ has been partially absorbed by the ejecta of a certain optical depth $\tau$, and is scaled by the efficiency parameter~$\eta_{\text{dip}}$ of conversion of the magnetar rotational energy into X-rays, making the wind X-ray luminosity component,